mimiro-io/datahub/DOCUMENTATION.md

     "source": {
         "Type": "DatasetSource",
-        "Name": "name of the dataset to read from", "BatchSize" : "optional int value of how many to read at a time" }
+        "Name": "name of the dataset to read from", "BatchSize" : "optional int value of how many to read at a time", "LatestOnly": "true or false, indicating whether to emit all changes or only the latest change of each entity" }
 }
 ```
+The `LatestOnly` flag can be set to limit the number of entities emitted to only the latest version of each entity.
+The default is that all changes of each entity are emitted, so that the whole dataset can be transformed and/or copied without loss of history.

 #### Multi Source